Drug Paraphernalia Laws Pennsylvania

 How Our Criminal Defense Lawyers Can Help

-Being caught with drug paraphernalia or being in possession of drug paraphernalia with intent to use for personal use is a misdemeanor in the Commonwealth of Pennsylvania.
+Being caught with paraphernalia or being in possession of paraphernalia with intent to use for personal use is a misdemeanor in the Commonwealth of Pennsylvania.
 If you make, manufacture, sell and deliver drug paraphernalia in Pennsylvania, that is also a crime.
 If you sell or deliver drug paraphernalia to a minor in Pennsylvania, depending on the circumstances, there could be an increased penalty.

 Being arrested for being in possession of drug paraphernalia is serious and retaining our attorneys is highly advisable.